 The Council's Risk Management Strategy requires the Corporate Strategic Risk Register to be reviewed on an annual basis.
 The Register contains details of major identified risks, which could affect the Council's ability to achieve its priorities during the financial year.
-These include:
+The top three risks identified are: